 This is the single dimension where the three programs differ most starkly, and where the long-term loyalty case for Hyatt is clearest.

 Hyatt Globalist Suite Upgrade Awards (SUAs) are the strongest suite-upgrade benefit in the major hotel programs.
-Four are awarded automatically at 60 nights; up to 14 per year are possible through Milestone Rewards.
-Each upgrades a paid or Points + Cash stay to a standard suite, confirmed at the time of booking, for up to seven consecutive nights.
-Transferable to other World of Hyatt members.
+Four are awarded automatically at 60 nights; up to roughly 14 per year are possible through Milestone Rewards.
+Each upgrades a paid or Points + Cash stay to a standard suite, confirmed at the time of booking, for up to seven consecutive nights, and they are transferable to other World of Hyatt members.
 The "I have a guaranteed suite for my entire week's stay" reality is fundamentally different from what the other two programs offer at top tier.

-Marriott Titanium and Ambassador Suite Night Awards (SNAs) are five per year.
-They apply on a per-night basis (not per stay), apply to selected suites only, and clear at five days before arrival (the 2026 improvement from the previous two-day window).
+Marriott Titanium and Ambassador Suite Night Awards (SNAs) total up to ten per year — five awarded at 50 elite nights and five more at 75.
+They apply on a per-night basis (not per stay), apply to selected suites only, and now clear at five days before arrival (the 2026 improvement from the previous two-day window).
 The SNA model rewards single-night urban stays better than week-long resort stays.
-SNAs clear at meaningfully lower rates than Hyatt SUAs — community estimates put SNA clearance at 35-55% depending on property and date, versus near-100% for SUAs (the SUA is confirmed at booking, so there is no clearance question).
+SNAs clear at meaningfully lower rates than Hyatt SUAs — community estimates put SNA clearance at 35–55% depending on property and date, versus near-100% for SUAs, since the SUA is confirmed at booking and there is no clearance question.

-Hilton Diamond suite upgrades exist as a space-available, day-of-arrival benefit only.
-Hilton has no confirmable suite upgrade product equivalent to Hyatt's SUAs or Marriott's SNAs.
-The lived reality is that Hilton Diamond suite upgrades clear at low rates — often single digits at major US convention hotels, somewhat better at urban international properties — and Diamonds are typically upgraded to executive-floor rooms or junior suites rather than full suites.
-The Hilton lack of confirmable upgrades is the most-cited reason Diamonds defect to Hyatt or stay with Marriott.
+Hilton Diamond suite upgrades exist as a space-available, day-of-arrival benefit only — base Diamond has never had a confirmable suite-upgrade product equivalent to Hyatt's SUAs or Marriott's SNAs.
+The lived reality is that Hilton Diamond suite upgrades clear at low rates, often single digits at major US convention hotels and somewhat better at urban international properties, with Diamonds typically upgraded to executive-floor rooms or junior suites rather than full suites.
+The 2026 wrinkle: the new Diamond Reserve tier introduces a single confirmable suite upgrade award — Hilton's first — but it sits behind an 80-night, ~$18,000-spend wall, so it does not change the calculus for most Diamonds.
+The lack of confirmable upgrades at Diamond remains the most-cited reason Diamonds defect to Hyatt or stay with Marriott.

 Portfolio breadth: where each program covers ground